The Power of Two Choices for Random Walks: Trees

 In other words, $\sigma^{xy}$ prefers the unique neighbour $w$ of $v$ with $d(w,y)<d(v,y)$, avoids the unique neighbour $z$ with $d(z,r)<d(v,r)$, and is indifferent among all other neighbours of $v$.

 We emphasise that $r$ was an arbitrary vertex, but it is important for our calculations below that it is fixed for all $\sigma^{xy}, x,y\in V(T)$.

 Since the strategy $\sigma^{xy}$ is unchanging, there is an assignment of weights $w_{x,y}(e), e\in E(T)$ such that the corresponding random walk (as defined after \Cr{double-weight}) is equidistributed with the CRW under strategy $\sigma^{xy}$ when both walks start at $x$ and stop when first visiting $y$.
-These weights can be multiplied by any positive constant without changing the random walk they define, and we normalise by fixing $w_{x,y}(wy)=1$ for concreteness.
-The rest of the weights can be calculated explicitly, and so we can apply the Essential edge lemma \eqref{essentialedge} to bound $\Htwo xy$: we have
+These weights can be multiplied by any positive constant without changing the random walk they define, and we normalise by fixing $w_{x,y}(xy)=1$ for concreteness.
+The rest of the weights can be calculated explicitly, and so we can apply the Lemma \ref{essentialedge} to give the bound

-with the understanding that we set $w_{x,y}(e)=0$ if $y$ separates $x$ from $e$ (because $e$ is \emph{inessential} in this case).
+with the understanding that we set $w_{x,y}(e)=0$ if $y$ separates $x$ from $e$ as this edge does not contribute to the sum in Lemma \ref{essentialedge}.

 The latter formula expresses $\Htwo xy$ as a sum of contributions of each $e\in E(T)$.
 The main surprise in the proof of \Tr{tree linear} is the following lemma, which says that for each $e\in E(T)$, the sum of these contributions $w_{x,y}(e)$ over all $\Htwo xy, x,y\in V(T), xy\in E(T)$, is bounded.
 An obvious double counting argument involving \eqref{w xy e} will then establish \Tr{tree linear}.